friction2d/friction2d.github.io/_drafts/friction-100-rc1.md

 * Fixed fps detection on some video files
 * Fixed shader `texture` usage (drop deprecated usage of `texture2D`)
   * Also adapted community shaders to work with the changes
+  * **Remember to update your custom shaders before running Friction!**

 ### MSAA

 This version introduces settings for MSAA, needed for smooth lines and text.
-Prior to this version MSAA was locked to x4, something that didn't work properly on modern (dedicated) GPUs.
+Prior to this version MSAA was locked to 4x, something that didn't work properly on modern (dedicated) GPUs.

-* Default is still x4
+* Default is still 4x
-* Recommended is x0 or x16 for modern NVIDIA/Radeon cards
+* Recommended is 0x or 16x for modern NVIDIA/Radeon cards

 Intel (GPU) users should stay on the default x4.